Draft Documents for Public Comment

 Customs and Excise Act, 1964

-Comments to be recorded on Customs & Excise Rule Amendments Comment Sheet.
+Comments on schedules to be recorded on the Customs & Excise Tariff Amendments Comment Sheet

 Explanatory Note